 Latching difficulties - babies sometimes have tension in their bodies from how they were positioned in utero or from birth.
 Tension can interfere with your baby’s ability to be comfortably positioned at the breast and latch on deeply to breast tissue.
 Think about if you wake up with a sore neck and how that can make turning your head to one side not feel so great.
 If your baby has tension or tightness like that, they may not be able to move their neck well enough to tilt their head back and latch well.

-Engorgement - fluids given during the birth can cause edema and engorgement making the breasts feel very firm or hard, making it hard for the baby to grasp and latch on to breast tissue.
+Engorgement - fluids given during the birth can cause edema and engorgement, contributing to making the breasts feel very firm or hard, making it hard for the baby to grasp and latch on to breast tissue.
 In some cases, until the engorgement is addressed, a nipple shield can help your baby latch and feed.

 Cracked or painful nipples - a nipple shield can be a thin barrier between your body and your baby’s mouth if your nipples become damaged or latching is painful.
 The shield’s nipple has some firmness to help your baby latch while keeping your nipple more protected.